coderofsalvation/hashtagbibs/RFC_TAGBIBS.md

 @laundry@chores@todo
 ```

-These tagbibs basically tag 'laundry' by expanding into the following BibTags (during parsing/OCR-scanning):
+These bibs basically tag 'laundry' with 'chores' and 'todo', by expanding into the following BibTags:

 ```
 Please get out the laundry